 When preparing for a trip, there are several things you must plan for if you suffer from incontinence.
 If any part of your trip involves traveling by airline or bus, we recommend booking early and requesting a reserved seat on the aisle, near a bathroom.
 Be sure to inquire about baggage restrictions when booking if you require additional space for incontinence boxers or briefs.
 An extra supply is advisable in the event of delays.
 Traveling by car should be planned through major routes that offer ample opportunities for restroom breaks.

 Additionally, wearing dark colored clothing to help disguise any accidents or leaks will improve your morale, as well as choosing loose fitting clothing that is comfortable and easy to remove.

 Most importantly – Make one last trip to the bathroom before you go.
 Even if you don’t feel like you have to, go just to be sure!

 What You Can Wear

 When dealing with incontinence, it is important to protect yourself and your clothes with incontinence underwear.
 Wearever® Incontinence offers reusable underwear that is good for up to 250 washes.
 These boxers and briefs are great to wear under all types of clothing and are appropriate for all activities.

 Caring for Someone with Incontinence

 If you know someone suffering from incontinence it is important to discuss the condition with them.
-For full details on how to initiate the conversation and talk with your loved one see our Caregiver’s Page.
+For full details on how to initiate the conversation and talk with your loved one see our page about caring for loved ones.